Baddeck, Cape Breton Island, Nova Scotia

-Baddeck has been described as the beginning – and the end – of the world-famous Cabot Trail.
-Nestled on the shore of the Bras d’Or Lakes in Cape Breton, the town is a favourite stop for sailors and those looking for tranquil beauty in the heart of the island.
+Baddeck has been described as the beginning – and the end – of Cape Breton Island's world-famous Cabot Trail.
+Nestled along the shore of the Bras d’Or Lake in Cape Breton, the town is a favourite stop for sailors and those looking for tranquil beauty in the heart of the island.

 Baddeck has a long history of being an inviting place to rest and admire the surrounding hills and water.
 The area was a seasonal home to Mi’kmaq settlements and is believed to get its name from the Mi’kmaq word “Abadak”, which means “place with an island near” (referring to the nearby Kidston Island).
 It wasn’t until the 17th century that Europeans settled in the area, starting with Jesuit missionaries in 1629, United Empire Loyalists in 1790 and, later, immigrants from Scotland.